IVF failure treatment in India

 When to Expect Results After IVF

-The official result is determined about 14 days after embryo transfer with a blood test that measures the pregnancy hormone beta hCG.
+The official result is revealed around 14 days after embryo transfer.
+For improved accuracy, we perform a blood test that measures the pregnancy hormone beta hCG.

-This two-week period can be emotionally intense.
-Patients often feel caught between hope and uncertainty.
+This two-week period can be emotionally intense, with patients often feeling caught between hope and uncertainty.
 It’s crucial during this time to:

-• Wait for the scheduled test instead of testing too early at home, which may give false results.
+- Wait for the scheduled test instead of testing too early at home.
+Testing at home can give false results.

 Emotional and Physical Signs to Watch For